 The pattern was different for 31-33 Fairfield, the first two houses sold (both in August of 1878).
 In the case of 31 Fairfield, Asa Potter sold the house to Jarvis Dwight Braman, president of the Boston Water Power Company, who resold it on the same day (Jarvis Braman was the brother of George H. Braman, from whom Asa Potter had acquired the land).
 In the case of 33 Fairfield, Asa Potter sold house to Silas Merrill, who then mortgaged it and transferred it back the next day to Asa Potter, who sold it soon thereafter.
 Silas Merrill had filed for bankruptcy in May of 1878, and the approach to these two sales may have reflected his financial position.
 The other six sales all were in 1879, presumably after his bankruptcy was resolved.

-On August 1, 1878, Asa Potter sold 31 Fairfield to Jarvis Braman.
+Asa Potter sold 31 Fairfield to Jarvis Braman on August 1, 1878.
 The deed included an easement reserving a three foot wide strip across the western boundary to provide access to the alley for the houses to the south.
 A similar easement was included in the deeds for 33 and 35 Fairfield.

-They continued to live at 31 Fairfield during the 1883-1884 winter season, but moved thereafter.
+They continued to live at 31 Fairfield during the 1883-1884 winter season, but moved thereafter probably to Wellesley where they were living at the time of Sarah Robinson’s death in May of 1889.

-On September 2, 1884, 31 Fairfield was purchased from Sarah Robinson by Herbert L. Perry as trustee for the benefit of his wife, Emma J. (Tilley) Perry.
+On September 2, 1884, 31 Fairfield was purchased from Sarah Robinson by Herbert Livingston Perry as trustee for the benefit of his wife, Emma Jane (Tilley) Perry.
 He was a real estate and mortgage broker and auctioneer.
 They previously had lived at 3 Park Square.
 On July 31, 1885, he transferred the property into his name, individually (rather than as trustee).

 Herbert Perry died in March of 1892.
 Emma Perry continued to live at 31 Fairfield until about 1910, when she moved to the Hotel Vendome.
 She may had returned to 31 Fairfield for the 1911-1912 winter season (she is listed in the 1912 Blue Book at both 31 Fairfield and the Hotel Vendome) but was living at the Hotel Vendome again by the 1912-1913 season.